 WEST SACRAMENTO, Calif.
 (April 25, 2019)– The California State Teachers’ Retirement System today released its fifth annual Sustainability Report.
 The report, based on data from fiscal year 2017-18, uses the Global Reporting Initiative Standards: Core option.

-The California State Teachers’ Retirement System Home Loan Program was originally created as a result of legislation in 1984.
-It was designed to add member value by providing CalSTRS members with access to homeownership in California via a market rate mortgage loan, while concurrently meeting the investment goals of the system by generating a mortgage asset.
+The California State Teachers’ Retirement System Home Loan Program, was originally created as a result of legislation in 1984.
+It was designed to add member value by providing CalSTRS members with access to homeownership in California via a market rate mortgage loan, while concurrently meeting CalSTRS investment goals by generating a mortgage asset.

 The following graph compares the Home Loan Program portfolio’s monthly delinquency rate with state and national data made publicly available by Lender Processing Services, a leading provider of loan performance analytics.

 CalSTRS participates in the federal government’s Making Homes Affordable programs which are designed to help struggling homeowners prevent avoidable foreclosures.
 Freddie Mac serves as the U.S. Department of the Treasury’s compliance agent for MHA and Fannie Mae is the programs’ administrator.
 In this section, we touch upon the two most significant pieces of MHA, both of which are scheduled to expire at the end of 2016.

 We have continued to manage the Home Loan Program mortgage portfolio and other investment assignments, while also evaluating the opportunity to restart the program.
 Given recurrent changes to federal mortgage guidelines and low-return potential in the present mortgage market, staff recommends the program continue to be held in suspense.